fishinwind/workshop/rst/Classes/class-11.rst

 .. code-block:: python

-    for name, seq, plus, qual in ????:
+    for name, seq, plus, qual in XXsomethingXX:
         # do stuff

 Then we could use enumerate to count records:

 .. code-block:: python

-    for rec_no, (name, seq, plus, qual) in enumerate(????): if rec_no == 10: break
+    for rec_no, (name, seq, plus, qual) in enumerate(XXsomethingXX): if rec_no == 10: break
         # do stuff